-Elmedia Player is a free SWF player for Mac with plenty of options and controls for great experience.
-There is a possibility to set the default quality for SWF files and manage Flash local security settings.
-You can keep Elmedia SWF Player on top of all other apps on your computer and also enjoy your Flash movies in full-screen mode without any distractions.
+Elmedia Player is a free SWF player Mac users can rely on.
+It comes with plenty of options and controls for a great experience.
+It offers users the possibility to set the default quality for SWF files and manage Flash local security settings.

 You have the following options to add SWF files to Mac SWF player: